harshdarji23/potfolio/content/post/2020review.md

 It's been quite long since I actually dated and I was too occupied with myself to even consider dating.
 I have spoken to several potential mates but rejected the idea of dating because I get bored of them or judge them based on their appearances.
 As I want a lot from myself, I expect a lot from my potential partner and that's one of the reasons I have not dated anyone.
 I need to go beyond looks and look for an emotional connection and availability.
 Also, another excuse I gave myself was that I am in grad school and I am looking for a job so I do not have time.
 But now that I have a job and I am emotionally stable, I will go out on more dates, explore various relationships and go beyond beauty!

-No one can compete with you on being you.
-This year I am going to focus on learning and building things I am genuinely passionate about - sports, product data science, game theory, and startups that have disrupted the traditional models (Airbnb, Uber, Doordash)

-[Ultralearning](https://www.notion.so/Ultralearning-2507ce63b4564f0482a544749e31b1f1) by Scott Young has changed my outlook towards learning and I am confident I can delve into unchartered territories whether or not I have the right background.

 # Fun 🤟🏼